-Risk-taking is inherently related to operations by supervised entities active in financial markets.
-The stability of the markets requires that risks be taken in a controlled manner, within the limits of the risk-bearing capacity of supervised entities.
+Prudential supervision is one of the key tasks of the FIN-FSA as risk-taking is inherently related to operations by supervised entities active in financial markets.
+The stability of the markets and public confidence require that supervised entities take risks in a controlled manner, and within the limits of their risk-bearing capacity.

-Already for a number of years, we have systematically been evaluating all risk-taking by our key supervised entities and their risk-bearing capacity, for example, by means of risk assessments undertaken within the supervisory review and evaluation process.
-It is the aim of our supervision to ensure that capital adequacy remains at least at the level provided for in law.
+FIN-FSA monitors on continuous basis all risk-taking by its supervised entities and their risk-bearing capacity, for example, by assessing their capital adequacy assessment procedures, the level of liquidity and capital within the supervisory review and evaluation process.
+FIN-FSA aims to ensure that capital adequacy remains at least at the level of regulatory minimum.

-Capital adequacy framework lays emphasis on supervised entities’ own responsibility
+Capital adequacy framework emphasises supervised entity’s own responsibility

-The aim of the rules is to encourage supervised entities to develop and improve their risk management systems, business models and capital management strategies, while also seeking to safeguard the adequacy of capital positions.
+The aim of the regulations is to encourage supervised entities to develop and improve their risk management systems, business models and capital management strategies, while also seeking to safeguard the adequacy of capital positions.
 The basic requirement is that supervised entities’ own funds must cover all essential risks related to their operations.
-The Basel II capital adequacy rules expanded the range of risks that need to be taken into account for the calculation of the minimum level of own funds.

 The capital adequacy framework lays emphasis on supervised entities’ own responsibility.
-Supervised entities are required to assess their own risks themselves and the level of own funds needed to cover such risks.
-The supervisor, in turn, must ensure that supervised entities assess their risks and the capital needed to cover such risks in a reliable manner.
-Here our risk assessments in the supervisory review and evaluation process play an important role.
+Supervised entities are required to assess their risks by themselves and the level of own funds needed to cover such risks.
+The FIN-FSA, in turn, must ensure that supervised entities assess their risks and the capital needed to cover such risks in a reliable manner.
+Here the supervisory review and evaluation process (SREP) plays an important role.